jpmaida/quarkus-rhsso-playground/README.md

 ```

 Access the application using: http://localhost:8080/hello
+Access the RHSSO's administrative console using: http://localhost:8180/auth/admin/

-In order to run the full playground is necessary to create a new realm, client id and user inside RHSSO's configurations.
-Use the link below:
+In order to run the full playground is necessary to perform some configurations inside RHSSO.
+Use the link below to get into details:

 https://developers.redhat.com/articles/2022/04/21/add-security-quarkus-application-using-red-hats-sso#